Agshin Mehdiyev: Political career

-Agshin Mehdiyev served as Permanent Representative of the Republic of Azerbaijan to the United Nations from November, 2006 to April 2014.
-During his term, the United Nations General Assembly adopted a resolution on “Situation in the occupied territories of Azerbaijan” and a number of other resolutions initiated by Azerbaijan.
-Concurrently, Azerbaijan was elected as a non-permanent member of the United Nations Security Council (2012-2013), twice assumed the presidency in the Security Council and successfully accomplished its term of office.
+Agshin Mehdiyev served as Permanent Representative of the Republic of Azerbaijan to the United Nations from November 2006 to April 2014.
+During his term, the United Nations General Assembly adopted a resolution on "Situation in the occupied territories of Azerbaijan" and a number of other resolutions initiated by Azerbaijan.
+Concurrently, Azerbaijan was elected as a non-permanent member of the United Nations Security Council (2012–2013), twice assumed the presidency in the Security Council and successfully accomplished its term of office.
 During his tenure as Permanent Representative of the Republic of Azerbaijan to the Unite Nations, Agshin Mehdiyev was also non-resident Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to Cuba (beginning February 2007), Nicaragua (beginning June 2008), Jamaica (beginning September 2008) and Venezuela (beginning October 2008).

-Between May 2014 and November 2015 he served as Ambassador-at-Large at the Ministry of Foreign affairs of the Republic of Azerbaijan.
-In December 2015, he was assigned as Permanent Observer of Organization of Islamic Cooperation to the European Union.
+Between May 2014 and November 2015, he served as Ambassador-at-Large at the Ministry of Foreign affairs of the Republic of Azerbaijan.
+In December 2015, he was assigned as Permanent Observer of the Organization of Islamic Cooperation to the European Union.

-On 13 June 2016, the Secretary-General of the Organization of Islamic Cooperation, H.E.
-Mr. Iyad Ameen Madani, assigned Agshin Mehdiyev as the Permanent Representative of the Organization of Islamic Cooperation to the United Nations in New York.
+On 13 June 2016, the secretary-general of the Organization of Islamic Cooperation, H. E. Iyad Ameen Madani, assigned Agshin Mehdiyev as the Permanent Representative of the Organization of Islamic Cooperation to the United Nations in New York.

-Mr. Mehdiyev is the author of the book “Azerbaijan in the Council of Europe” published in 2011, compiled the book “Azerbaijan in the United Nations Security Council 2012-2013”, as well as the author of an extensive number of publications and studies on different matters including articles on international affairs and political studies.
+Mehdiyev is the author of the book Azerbaijan in the Council of Europe published in 2011, compiled the book Azerbaijan in the United Nations Security Council 2012–2013, as well as the author of an extensive number of publications and studies on different matters including articles on international affairs and political studies.